higgsjs/Higgs/README.md

 *Install (optional):*

 `make install`
-Will compile a release binary using the `release` target, then the `higgs` binary to `/usr/bin` and the runtime files to `/etc/higgs`.
+Will compile a release binary using the `release` target, then copies the `higgs` binary to `/usr/bin` and the runtime files to `/etc/higgs`.
 The installation directories for the binary and runtime files may be changed with `BIN_DIR` and `LIB_DIR` respectively:
 ```sh
 make install BIN_DIR=/my/bin/dir LIB_DIR=/my/lib/dir